supabase/supabase/examples/user-management/expo-push-notifications/README.md

 # Expo React Native Push Notifications with Supabase Edge Functions

 [Expo](https://docs.expo.dev/push-notifications/overview/) makes implementing push notifications easy.
 All the hassle with device information and communicating with Firebase Cloud Messaging (FCM) or Apple Push Notification Service (APNs) is done behind the scenes.
-This allows you to treat Android and iOS notifications in the same way and save time both on the front-end and back-end.
+This allows you to treat Android and iOS notifications in the same way and save time both on the frontend and backend.

 ## Supabase Setup